justinrichardsmusic/PGEv2_Extensions/Audio/README.md

 We also need the soloud_static.lib file which should already be in the project folder (just mentioning it in case it isn't)

+(Note - the SDL library files are not needed to compile for emscripten, but if you intend to test in a desktop environment you will still need them)

 Great, that's the first part done :-)